botpress/documentation-v12/docs/building-chatbots/qna/qna-item/answer-and-alternate.md

 ## Tags

+You can see some tags at the top right of the page.

 ### Can't Be Saved

-When hovering the tag, you can see what it means: leaving the question or the answer field empty will disable the question.
+When hovering the tag, you can see what is wrong: leaving the question or the answer field empty will disable the question.

+It disappears when the problem is solved.

 ### Incomplete

 When you have one question, only the exact match will trigger an answer from the chatbot.

+It disappears when the problem is solved.

 ### X Q · X A